 The landing page is the first thing users see when they land on your site through ads, referrals, or social media.
 Your landing page can be your home page, podcast page, product page, etc.

 The landing pages should have only one specific goal → to get people to subscribe to your email list.
-You should create landing pages by analyzing your industry, trends, and target audience.
-You can also offer lead management compelling users to share their email address to avail these offers, such as free downloadable ebooks, templates, case studies, etc.
+You should create landing pages with clean design by analyzing your industry, trends, and target audience.
+You can also offer lead management compelling users to share their email address to avail these offers, such as free downloadable ebooks, templates, case studies, etc. Meanwhile A/B testing can also be used to improve the performance of your landing pages and increase email acquisition.

 Different types of lead magnets you can create are summarized in the table below: